 Fixed or Capped Fee

 Some advisors will quote you a fixed or capped fee.
 When it’s fixed you pay that price no matter how many hours it takes.
 When it’s capped, if it takes fewer hours you will get a lower bill but if it takes more hours you won’t pay any more than the quoted cap.
-Either way you don’t have to worry about the advisor stopping the work in the middle and asking you to authorize more because they run out the estimated hours.
+Either way, you don’t have to worry about the advisor stopping the work in the middle and asking you to authorize more because they run out of the estimated hours.

 When you get the quote, make sure to confirm whether it’s fixed or capped.

-Some advisors create packages for most frequently requested services.
+Some advisors create packages for the most frequently requested services.
 Here’s a sample of some packages I saw from one Advice-Only financial advisor based on a billing rate of $200/hour: